kubermatic/docs/content/kubermatic/main/installation/install-kkp-on-node/_index.en.md

 **KKP_DNS** specifies the domain where the kubermatic dashboard would be hosted.

-## Create k8s cluster using kubeone along with KKP master as an addon
+## Create k8s Cluster using KubeOne along with KKP Master as an Addon

 ```bash
 make k1-apply PROVIDER=aws